Ceasar/Encyclopedia/src/adler_1966.rst

 Overemphasis on discovery, rather than instruction
 --------------------------------------------------------------------------------

-Schools spend much more time on training students how to discover_ than on training them how to receive instruction_.

-A balanced education must place a just emphasis on both types of learning and on the arts they require.
-There is no particular virtue in wasting time to find out for yourself what has already been discovered.
-One should save one's skill in research for what has not yet been been discovered, and exercise one's skill in being taught for learning what others already know and therefore can teach.
+Schools spend more time on training students how to discover_ than on training them how to receive instruction_.
+But a balanced education must place a just emphasis on both types of training, since there is no particular virtue in wasting time to find out for yourself what has already been discovered.

 .. todo: why? presumably it is more efficient, but this is not stated.